 Puzzles improve the player’s vocabulary and reasoning skills.
 A few minutes a day spent solving puzzles can significantly improve the IQ measured with testing.

 7. Delay Dementia and Alzheimer's

-Solving puzzles stimulates our ability to concentrate and strengthens short-term memory.
-These benefits of solving puzzles through exercising our spatial, visual, and cognitive abilities help us to reduce our risk for developing dementia and Alzheimer's.
+Solving puzzles stimulate our ability to concentrate and strengthens short-term memory.
+These benefits of solving puzzles through exercising our spatial, visual, and cognitive abilities help us to reduce our risk of developing dementia and Alzheimer's.